-Beauty and the Beak is a new, nonfiction children's book and free downloadable STEM educational guide written by BOPNW director and raptor biologist Janie Veltkamp and award-winning children’s author Deborah Lee Rose.
+Beauty and the Beak is a award-winning, nonfiction children's book and free downloadable STEM educational guide written by BOPNW director and raptor biologist Janie Veltkamp and award-winning children’s author Deborah Lee Rose.
 Beauty and the Beak is a Junior Library Guild title, a Eureka!
 Gold Award Winner of the California Reading Association, a Chicago Public Library Best of the Best Kids Book, and a CALIFORNIA READS recommended title of the California Teachers Association, 2017 AAAS/Subaru SB&F Prize for children's science picture books and a 2018 Cook Prize winner from Bank Street College for best STEM picture book..

 Beauty the Bald Eagle was shot, rescued and received a pioneering, 3D-printed prosthetic beak.
 She has been featured on Nat Geo WILD around the world and in news stories worldwide.
 Beauty and the Beak follows Beauty close-up from the moment she uses her baby beak to emerge from her egg, through her hunt when she uses her powerful adult beak to feed herself, to the day her beak is shot off by a poacher leaving her helpless.
 This true, heart lifting story continues through her rescue, into months of engineering her prosthetic beak and intense hours of surgery, to the moment she takes the first drink of water by herself with her new beak.

 Beauty and the Beak: How Science, Technology, and a 3D-Printed Beak Rescued a Bald Eagle by Rose & Veltkamp